calebwin/emu/book/numbers.md

 # Numbers
+Emu has a couple of cool little features that make working with numbers a bit easier.
+They are inspired by problems I (Caleb, the developer of this language) has encountered in other languages and wished I had especially when doing "scientific" programming.
 Numbers can be converted to be in terms of different units.
-Here's an example...
 ```rust
 let distance: f32 = 19.2;